improvedk/improve.dk/source/_posts/how-to-set-up-and-serve-private-content-using-s3/how-to-set-up-and-serve-private-content-using-s3.md

 }
 ```

 However, this won't work yet!
-You need to change the “AWS” principal value into “CanonicalUser”, like so:
+You need to change the "AWS" principal value into "CanonicalUser", like so:

 ```json
 {